 From the several bronze idols excavated from the site, the scholars have come to the conclusion that perhaps the metal casting or idol making science was also studied.

 There was a special department for the study of astronomy and related sciences.

-Its three large buildings were called Ratnaranjak, Ratnodadhi and Ratnasagara.
+The three large buildings were called Ratnaranjak, Ratnodadhi, and Ratnasagara.

 In Ratnodadhi many rare books and manuscripts were kept, the copies of several of which the Chinese travelers took with them.

 There was an eccentric and irritable invader called Bakhtiar Khalji, who burnt it in 1199 AD.
 He occupied some of the places in North India which were ruled by the Buddhists.
 Once he fell ill, and his Muslim physicians called Hakeem tried their best to save him but failed to recover him.
 Someone advised him to consult Rahul Shrimad, the famous teacher of Ayurveda in Nalanda University and try the traditional system of medicines in Ayurveda.

 He disliked the idea that how an Indian physician of Ayurveda could be better than his Hakeem and why he should get himself treated from a nonbeliever or a Kefir.

 But to save his life he relented.
 He put a condition before the Indian physician that he would not take any medicine and must be cured without administering anything, or otherwise get ready to be beheaded.